Saturday, August 8, 2015

 Settled 1819~Incorporated 1832

 One of Alabama's oldest incorporated towns.
-Waterloo was an important Tennessee River port during the steamboat era.
-In the low~water season after large boats from Louisville, Cincinnati, and other places downriver unloaded here: smaller craft transported goods and passengers upriver to Florence at the foot of the Muscle Shoals.
+Waterloo was an important port on the Tennessee River during the steamboat era.
+In the low-water season, after large boats from Louisville, Cincinnati, and other places downriver unloaded here, smaller craft transported goods and passengers upriver to Florence at the foot of the Muscle Shoals.
 Following a disastrous flood in 1847, the town was moved from its location on the riverbank, now under Pickwick Lake, to present higher ground.
 Union gunboats shelled it in July 1862.
-Gen. William T. Sherman crossed the river here, in November 1863, and made temporary headquarters in Dr. O. B. Sullivan's home.
+Gen. William T. Sherman crossed the river here in November 1863 and made temporary headquarters in Dr. O. B. Sullivan's home.

 Boaters on the Tennessee River